-Why hiring a registered celebrant matters
+Why hiring a registered authorised celebrant matters

 wedding rings close up - why choose a marriage celebrant

 Why do a few hundred dollars determine the Celebrant you choose?
 When it comes to your wedding day, every detail counts.
 But arguably none more so than the person who will legally marry you.
-Choosing a registered and professional marriage celebrant isn’t just a box to tick, it’s the key to making your ceremony unforgettable, seamless, and stress-free.
+Choosing a registered and authorised marriage celebrant isn’t just a box to tick, it’s the key to making your ceremony unforgettable, seamless, and stress-free.
 So, let’s dive into why hiring a registered celebrant matters more than you might think.

 Now imagine an unregistered or inexperienced celebrant forgetting the paperwork or mispronouncing your names.
 Yikes!
 That’s a memory you do not want.